mlabs-haskell/seabug/README.md

 $ scripts/mint-nft.sh 'image.jpeg' 'Title' 'Description' 'Token name'
 ```

-The script take some time to work, especially if you don't use effitient_nft_pab before (`cd plutus-use-cases/mlabs && nix develop -c cabal run efficient-nft-pab --disable-optimisation`).
+The script take some time to work, especially if you haven't used efficient_nft_pab before (`cd plutus-use-cases/mlabs && nix develop -c cabal run efficient-nft-pab --disable-optimisation`).

 If you already uploaded the image to nft.storage and have IPFC_CID (you can get it from nft.storage web interface).